• Skip to main content

 Instructions

-• Next, add in milk, maple syrup and chocolate chips, if using.
-Stir until everything is well incorporated.
+• Add in all wet ingredients and stir until everything is well incorporated.

 Video